With 40 years of teaching professionally, I have taught countless students (beginners to advanced) how to play or

 The Christmas Song

 This is an intermediate arrangement of one of the most played holiday songs ever.
-Seems you can't go anywhere this time of year, without hearing this at least once.
-And rightly so, it is an extremely well-written song.
-Great lyrics, melody, arrangement and chord progression, just a beautiful piece of writing.
+It seems you can't go anywhere this time of year without hearing this at least once.
+And rightly so, it is an extremely well-written song: great lyrics, melody, arrangement, and chord progression, just a beautiful piece of writing.
 Nat King Cole's version stands as the measuring stick for all the others.

-This is the original chord-melody arrangement that I put together for our Christmas production, 'A Life Of Christmas'.
-The first year my recording, composing partner, Elizabeth Storms provided the vocals.
+This is the original chord-melody arrangement that I put together for our Christmas production, 'A Life Of Christmas.'
+My recording and composing partner, Elizabeth Storms, provided the vocals the first year.
 I turned this chord-melody version into more of a comping chart for her vocals, only taking a solo in the second bridge.

 The Chord Chart

 The Comping Chart

 This was meant to be played in free time.
-There must be interaction between the musicians to make this work.
-It's almost as if you are reading each other's mind.
+There must be an interaction between the musicians to make this work.
+It's almost as if you are reading each other's minds.
 As a rule, the accompanist follows the vocalist…..where they lead, you must follow.
-Not really as hard as it seems, and gets easier the more you work together.
+Not really as hard as it seems, and it gets easier the more you work together.

 The first transcription is a simplified comping chart with no solo, perfect for vocal accompaniment.